insure logo

 Ellie Available Now

-Cheapest car insurance companies for teen drivers in Arizona
+Cheapest teen car insurance companies in Arizona

-In Arizona, GEICO offers the lowest rates for drivers ages 16-19, averaging $3,381 per year for full coverage with 100/300/100 limits and $500 deductibles.
+In Arizona, GEICO offers the cheapest coverage for drivers ages 16-19, averaging $3,381 per year for full coverage with 100/300/100 limits and $500 deductibles.

-The next lowest average premium comes from Auto-Owners, at $4,384.
+The next lowest average premium comes from Auto-Owners at $4,384.

 CompanyAverage annual premium